SomostVE/KyuHachiGe/README.md

 at the bottom there is "add" and will open a like, choose "Neko Project II Kai"
 - "save" bottom right

-### 2. Setup the scan
+### b.
+Setup the scan

-- Again click on the controler top left
+- Again click on the controller top left
 - "Add game" -> "Emulated game" -> "Add scanner" (bottom left) Scan with emulator : Retroarch PC98 | Profile : Neko Project II Kai Scan Folder : it will be either \KyuHachiGe\PC98 Patched or \KyuHachiGe\PC98